Penn Undergraduate Research Mentoring Program

 All full-time undergraduates from Penn’s four undergraduate schools who are completing their first- or second-year of college are eligible to apply.

-2013 PURM Project Listings are now available.
+2013 PURM Project Listings can be seen here.
+2014 listings will be available in early January.
 Please take note of the project titles so that you do not apply to the wrong project.

 To maximize your chances of being selected for a PURM interview, apply for projects submitted by 3 different faculty mentors.
 If you are selected for an interview, you will be considered for any of that faculty member’s projects.